Linaro/Connect/_posts/bkk19/sessions/2019-02-08-latest-storage-status-on-arm.md

 ---
 categories:
 - bkk19
-description: '> Introduce the latest status of storage related open source projects on aarch64 platform. <br /> Supports Ceph enabling SPDK on aarch64 with 4KB and 64KB kernel page size, patches are accepted on Ceph, SPDK and DPDK upstream. <br /> Extends ISA-L library to supports aarch64 platform and offer the unique common library for storage related projects and boost the performance in aarch64 ecosystem.
-  It includes the optimization on compression, hash, crypto, data integrity, data protection and so on.'
+description: Introduce the latest status of storage related open source projects on aarch64 platform. <br /> Supports Ceph enabling SPDK on aarch64 with 4KB and 64KB kernel page size, patches are accepted on Ceph, SPDK and DPDK upstream. <br /> Extends ISA-L library to supports aarch64 platform and offer the unique common library for storage related projects and boost the performance in aarch64 ecosystem.
+It includes the optimization on compression, hash, crypto, data integrity, data protection and so on.
 future_image:
   featured: 'true'
   path: /assets/images/featured-images/bkk19/BKK19-104.png